+Murindwa-Rutanga (1999) The Agrarian Crisis and Peasant Struggles in Kigezi 1910 - 1995.
+Unpublished PhD Thesis, Kolkata: Jadavpur University.

-Murindwa Rutanga (1989) The conditions of Labour on Commercial Dairy Farms in Kabale District.
-CBR Working Paper No.1.
-Kampala: CBR Publications.
-Murindwa Rutanga (1996) "A Historical Analysis of the Labour Question in Kigezi District," in M. Mamdani (Ed.)
+----- (1996) A Historical Analysis of the Labour Question in Kigezi District, in M. Mamdani (Ed.)
 Uganda: Studies in Labour.
-Dakar: CODESRIA. pp. 53-135.
+Dakar: CODESRIA.

-Murindwa Rutanga (2000) "Struggles For Rights in The Great Lakes Region: The Case of Women And Children in South Western Uganda." in Human Rights: Theory and Practice.
-Edited by Debi Chatterjee et al: New Delhi: South Asian Publishers.
+----- (2000) Struggles For Rights in the Great Lakes Region: The Case of Women and Children in South Western Uganda.
+In Human Rights: Theory and Practice.
+Debi Chatterjee et al (Eds.), New Delhi: South Asian Publishers.